mr-adult/tree-iterators-rs/README.md

 ### Breadth-First-Search (BFS)

 All 3 APIs' usages are identical other than their borrowing model, so only one example will be given.
+Say we want to join all of the values in our test tree into a string.
+We can do this as follows:
 ```rust
 // Tree creation (see above documentation)
 let root = create_example_tree();